 Ozone concentrations were derived from Total Ozone Mapping Spectrometer (TOMS) data aboard the Nimbus-7, Meteor-3, and Earth Probe platforms.
-The gridded TOMS ozone products are available since 1978 at a resolution of 1.25° longitude and 1.00° latitude from the NASA GSFC Data Active Archive Center (DAAC).
+The gridded TOMS ozone products are available since 1978 at a resolution of 1.25° longitude and 1.00° latitude from the NASA Goddard Space Flight Center Data Active Archive Center (GFSC DAAC).
 In cases where TOMS data were not available (e.g., 1994-1996), NOAA's Tiros Operational Vertical Sounder (TOVS) ozone data were used.
-Column water vapor was taken from NOAA National Centers for Environmental Prediction (NCEP) reanalysis data available at a resolution of 2.5 by 2.5 degrees over the Landsat era.
+Column water vapor was taken from NOAA National Center for Environmental Prediction (NCEP) reanalysis data available at a resolution of 2.5 by 2.5 degrees (https://rda.ucar.edu/datasets/ds090.0/) over the Landsat era.
 Digital topography (1 km GTopo30) and NCEP sea-level surface pressure data were used to adjust Rayleigh scattering to local conditions.

 Like other atmospheric correction schemes for MODIS and Landsat, the Dark, Dense Vegetation (DDV) method (Kaufman et al. 1997; Remer et al. 2005) was used to infer aerosol optical thickness (AOT) from each image.
-Based on the correlation between chlorophyll absorption and bound water absorption, this method postulates a linear relation between surface reflectance in the atmospherically insensitive shortwave-infrared (2.2 μ m) and surface reflectance in the affected visible bands.
+Based on the correlation between chlorophyll absorption and bound water absorption, this method postulates a linear relation between surface reflectance in the atmospherically insensitive shortwave-infrared (SWIR) (2.2 μm) and surface reflectance in the affected visible bands.
 The method then uses this relation to calculate surface reflectance for the visible bands and estimate aerosol optical thickness by comparing the result to the TOA reflectance.
 For LEDAPS AOT estimation, each image was averaged to 1-km resolution to suppress local heterogeneity, and candidate "dark targets" of TOA reflectance were selected.
-For these targets, correlation was assumed only between the blue (0.45-0.52) and SWIR (2.2 μ m) bands, such that water targets were excluded.
+For these targets, correlation was assumed only between the blue ( $0.45-0.52 \mu m$ ) and SWIR (2.2 μm) bands, such that water targets were excluded.
 The specific relation was derived from an analysis of data from Aerosol Robotic Network (AERONET) sites where AOT is measured directly.
 The calculated AOT in the blue wavelengths was propagated across the spectrum using a continental aerosol model.
-A "sanity check" for the aerosol was performed by analyzing the surface reflectance derived in the red band for each 30-m pixel contained in the 1-km grid cell; if too many "unphysical" values were found, the aerosol retrieval at this 1-km location was rejected.
-The valid aerosol optical thicknesses at 1 km were interpolated spatially between the dark targets using a spline algorithm.
-The interpolated AOT, ozone, atmospheric pressure, and water vapor were supplied to the 6S radiative transfer algorithm, which then inverts TOA reflectance for surface reflectance for each 30-m pixel.
+A "reasonability check" for the aerosol was performed by analyzing the surface reflectance derived in the red band for each 30-m pixel contained in the 1-km grid cell; if too many "unphysical" values were found, the aerosol retrieval at this 1-km location was rejected.
+The valid AOT at 1 km were interpolated spatially between the dark targets using a spline algorithm.
+The interpolated AOT, ozone, atmospheric pressure, and water vapor were supplied to the 6S radiative transfer algorithm, which then inverts TOA reflectance to surface reflectance for each 30-m pixel.